chrismwsas/sdet-java-template-example/README.md

 ## Example Code

-This project contains code to use the GitHun model model classes and rhere is also a single test function to demostrate usage.
+This project contains code to use the GitHun model model classes and a test class (GitHubJavaAPITest) with a single test function (test_BasicAuthenticationGetUserName) to demostrate usage.You can run this test from your IDE.
+It requires a valid GitHub username and token (see below for getting a GitHub access token)

-You may choose to build upon this code or you can start freash and even use a differnt technology to make API requests like REST Assured.
+You may choose to build upon this code or you can start fresh and even use a different technology for API requests like REST Assured.

 ## Access to the GitHub API